http://www.saltworkstechnologies.com

 comprising the drive voltage and being greater than or equal to

-the sum of the desalination voltages of the initial and subsequent
+the sum of the desalination voltages of the initial and

-stage product chambers.
+subsequent stage product chambers.

 [0042] One or both of the initial stage and subsequent stage

-product chambers can include a plurality of product chambers, and
+product chambers can include a plurality of product chambers,

-flowing the saltwater to be desalinated through the initial and
+and flowing the saltwater to be desalinated through the initial

-chambers of any given stage.
+product chambers of any given stage.

 [0043] An external voltage across the anode and the cathode can